Getting help

 - have heavy vaginal bleeding (bright red blood from the area between your legs) that completely soaks one or more maxi pads in one hour and does not slow or stop with rest

-- if you are having thoughts of harming yourself, your baby or someone else and/or have symptoms of psychosis
+- have thoughts of harming yourself, your baby or someone else and/or have symptoms of psychosis (you are not able to tell the difference between what is real and what isn’t)

 Support for new parents

 If you're a new parent and have questions or concerns about caring for your baby, you're not alone.
-Health Link Alberta offers postpartum support through the New Parent and Newborn Line, a 24/7 service for new parents.
-The service is accessible by calling 1-833-805-2229 (BABY).
+Health Link Alberta offers support 24/7 through the New Parent and Newborn Line.
+You can access this service by calling 1.833.805.2229 (BABY).

 When to call your health care provider